|Damien Goutte-Gattat e279e1f747||1 week ago|

 Each branch in this repository contains SlackBuild targeting a specific version of Slackware.
 Normally, only one branch is “active” at any given time: the branch for whatever version of Slackware I am currently using—I do not maintain my SlackBuilds for other versions.

-The current active branch is current-20191101.
-This branch targets a snapshot of Slackware-current taken on 1 November 2019.
+The current active branch is current-20200608.
+This branch targets a snapshot of Slackware-current taken on 8 June 2020.
 Note that I do not track -current: those SlackBuilds will not be regularly updated to reflect changes happening on -current.
 Instead, after an arbitrarily defined period of time, I will take another snapshot of -current and use that as the new target version, and progressively update all the SlackBuilds accordingly.
 I will repeat that until Slackware-15.0 is released.

 The slackware-14.2 branch is now mostly inactive as I have switched to -current.
 However, as an exception to the above rule about maintaining SlackBuilds for one version only, I still maintain—for now at least—all the SlackBuilds in that branch related to the modern branch of GnuPG (that is, n/gnupg itself and all its dependencies).